Tiroler Landestheater & Kongresshaus

 When the annexation of Austria to Germany took place in March 1938, civil war-like scenes ensued.
 Already in the run-up to the invasion, there had been repeated marches and rallies by the National Socialists after the ban on the party had been lifted.
 Even before Federal Chancellor Schuschnigg gave his last speech to the people before handing over power to the National Socialists with the words "God bless Austria" had closed on 11 March 1938, the National Socialists were already gathering in the city centre to celebrate the invasion of the German troops.
 The police of the corporative state were partly sympathetic to the riots of the organised manifestations and partly powerless in the face of the goings-on.
 Although the Landhaus and Maria-Theresien-Straße were cordoned off and secured with machine-gun posts, there was no question of any crackdown by the executive.
 "One people - one empire - one leader" echoed through the city.
 The threat of the German military and the deployment of SA troops dispelled the last doubts.
 More and more of the enthusiastic population joined in.
 At the Tiroler Landhaus, then still in Maria-Theresienstraße, and at the provisional headquarters of the National Socialists in the Gasthaus Old Innspruggthe swastika flag was hoisted.

 Tyrol and Vorarlberg were combined into a Reichsgau with Innsbruck as its capital.
-There was no armed resistance, as the left in Tyrol was not strong enough.
-There were isolated instances of unorganised subversive behaviour by the Catholic population, especially in some rural communities around Innsbruck.
-Even though National Socialism was viewed sceptically by a large part of the population, there was hardly any organised resistance.
-The apparatus of power dominated people's everyday lives too comprehensively.
+Even though National Socialism was viewed sceptically by a large part of the population, there was hardly any organised or even armed resistance, as the Catholic resistance OE5 and the left in Tyrol were not strong enough for this.
+There were isolated instances of unorganised subversive behaviour by the population, especially in the arch-Catholic rural communities around Innsbruck.
+The power apparatus dominated people's everyday lives too comprehensively.
 Many jobs and other comforts of life were tied to an at least outwardly loyal attitude to the party.
 The majority of the population was spared imprisonment, but the fear of it was omnipresent.

 The memorials to the National Socialist era are few and far between.
 The Tiroler Landhaus with the Liberation Monument and the building of the Old University are the two most striking memorials.
 The forecourt of the university and a small column at the southern entrance to the hospital were also designed to commemorate what was probably the darkest chapter in Austria's history.